Professional Development QDTA Pro-D Committee Chair: Amber Carriere

 The Quesnel District Teachers' Association is committed to high quality professional development opportunities for our members.

-Special Initiatives Fund
+Special Initiatives Fund for Contract Teachers

 All money from personal PD account has been used.